 Keep in mind that 90% of the accommodation on the Nevada side will often include a casino element.
 Although the casinos aren’t anywhere close to as grand (or confusing and noisy) as their Las Vegas cousins.

 Lake Tahoe isn’t a budget-friendly destination, however, you can save quite a bit by cooking your own food and enjoying some of Lake Tahoe’s free outdoor activities such as hiking or exploring hidden beaches.
 Since accommodation will run you anywhere between $75 to upwards of $500+ a night (all the standard luxury hotel chains are here).

 Expect to pay a bit more for gas around the lake, as fill stations are tough to come by.
 Activities can range from free to hundreds of dollars.
 For a mid-range experience expect to pay around $150 per day (more if you eat out for every meal) or $100 per day if you’re splitting accommodation.
 Rates go up substantially during the summer, so save yourself some cash by getting a place with a kitchen and booking ahead.

 The Best Things to do in Lake Tahoe in Summer

-Throughout the summer there is a wide range of things to do in Lake Tahoe.
+Across the area, there are endless Lake Tahoe summer activities to choose from.
 Almost all Lake Tahoe activities involve being outside and enjoying the fresh mountain air.
 Take a look at these amazing outdoor things to do in Tahoe this summer.